labuladong/fucking-algorithm/dynamic_programming/FourKeysKeyboard.md

 // is the volume of this three-dimensional array.
 ```

-We know that the maximum value of the variable `n` is `N`, but it is difficult to calculate the maximum number of `a_num` and `copy`.
+We know that the maximum value of the variable `n` are `N`, but it is difficult to calculate the maximum number of `a_num` and `copy`.
 The lowest complexity is *O(N^3)​*.
 So the algorithm just now is not good, the complexity is too high, and it can no longer be optimized.

 The more embarrassing thing is that this also shows that I used to define **state** as it is not very good.
 Let's change the idea of defining this dp problem.